Fabienne St Louis: ITU Competitions

-Since 2006, St Louis has continuously achieved medal positions at ITU events.
-The African Cups and Championships, however, can hardly be considered competitive.

-From 2009 onwards, however, St Louis did take part successfully in competitive ITU events, namely the European U23 Championships (as a Mauritian citizen) and a World Cup, placing 13th in Tarzo Revine and 11th in Huatulco respectively.
+Since 2006, St Louis has achieved medal positions at numerous ITU events.
+From 2009 onwards, she competed in the European U23 Championships (as a Mauritian citizen) and a World Cup, placing 13th in Tarzo Revine and 11th in Huatulco respectively.
 At the first ITU triathlon of the 2011 season, Saint Louis placed 12th in Quarteira.

 In the five years from 2006 to 2011, Fabienne St Louis took part in 28 ITU competitions and achieved 14 top ten positions.

 The following list is based upon the official ITU rankings and the athlete's Profile Page.

 Unless indicated otherwise, the following events are triathlons (Olympic Distance) and belong to the Elite category.

 Thanks to a New Flag spot, for which she was the sole contender, St Louis qualified for the London Olympics 2012 although she ranked only 80th in the 2012 ITU Point List / Women's Standing as of 27 May 2012.

 In December 2015, St Louis was diagnosed with cancer but despite this she qualified for the 2016 Summer Olympics in Rio.